mullaasad5420c/newos/docs/dashboard/README.md

 ## 📈 Performance Analytics

-# 📊 SAGE-AI Performance Analytics Report

-### **Reporting Period:** Last 30 Days
-This report highlights the performance of SAGE-AI in supporting your repository’s development processes by analyzing issues, commenting, and reducing resolution times.
+Sure!
+Below is a draft of your **SAGE-AI Performance Analytics Report**.
+You'll need to update the placeholder fields with real-time data, which can be fetched using the provided commands.
+This draft aims to include all requested sections with visually appealing formatting.

 ---

-## 📊 **SAGE-AI Performance Dashboard**
+# 📊 SAGE-AI Performance Dashboard

-### 🎯 **Key Performance Indicators (KPIs)**
-- **AI-analyzed issues:** `1,200`
-  (SAGE-AI processed and provided recommendations or analysis for 1,200 issues in the last 30 days.)

-- **Total AI comments:** `3,500`
-  (Advanced insights, resolutions, and discussions were contributed by the AI to guide issue resolution and PR reviews.)

-- **Average issue resolution time:** `8.4 hours`
-  (SAGE-AI helped reduce the average time to resolve issues, ensuring a faster development lifecycle.)
+### Timeframe: Last 30 Days

 ---

-## 📈 **Trends & Insights**

-**1. Steady Growth in AI
+## 🎯 Key Performance Indicators (KPIs)

+- **AI-Analyzed Issues**: 🧠 **<Insert Number Here>**
+- **Total AI Comments**: 💬 **<Insert Number Here>**
+- **Average Resolution Time**: ⏱️ **<Insert Number Here> hours**

+---

+## 🗂️ Repository Context

+- **Total Open Issues**: 🛠️ **$(gh issue list --state open --json number | jq length)**
+- **Total Open Pull Requests (PRs)**: 🔄 **$(gh pr list --state open --json number | jq length

 ## 👥 Community Engagement

-To analyze the impact of SAGE-AI (a hypothetical AI tool) on community engagement within your project, we can break down the available data into the specified categories.
-Here we are assuming the values returned from the given shell commands are as follows for the sake of analysis:

-- **New contributors: 15**
-- **Issue participation: 120**
-- **PR reviews: 75**

-Below is an analysis broken down into each category:
+To analyze SAGE-AI's impact on community engagement, let's break down the various aspects of community interaction and how AI might influence them.
+We'll use the placeholder commands you provided for context and assume hypothetical results to illustrate the analysis.

+### 👥 Community Engagement Report

-### 🌟 New Contributor Onboarding
+#### 🌟 New Contributor Onboarding

-**AI's Role in Onboarding New Contributors:**
-SAGE-AI likely plays a significant role in attracting and helping new contributors.
-By providing tools such as AI-powered documentation search, code suggestions, and automated task triaging, the barrier for entry can be reduced significantly.
-This allows new contributors to understand the codebase and workflows more efficiently, contributing to the onboarding of 15 new contributors in the past 30 days.

-**Recommendation:**
-Continue enhancing AI tools that help in initial setup and
+**How AI helps new contributors:**

+SAGE-AI can significantly enhance the onboarding process for new contributors by providing personalized, instant feedback on common queries and reducing the cognitive load required to understand the project.
+By automating the process of answering frequently asked questions, AI can free up human contributors to focus on more complex tasks.
+For instance, if the `(git log --since="30 days ago" --format="%an" | sort -u | wc -l)` command indicates a high influx of new contributors, AI can help maintain a welcoming atmosphere by guiding them through initial contributions like documentation updates or simple bug fixes.

+#### 💬 Communication Quality
+**AI impact on issue

 ## 🔧 Technical Health